mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 }
 ```

-I like Mat Ryer's technique, and I think it works well if you establish that convention in your codebase, but it's not my favorite solution to this problem.
+I like Mat Ryer's technique, and I think it works well if you establish that convention in your codebase, but it's not my favorite solution to this problem in Go.

 My main issue with Ryer's technique is that it violates encapsulation.
 I prefer my internal types to be as simple as possible and minimize assumptions about how clients will use them.
-Adding a `Public` method means that the type is anticipating how clients will use the data.
+Adding a `Public` method means that the type is anticipating how clients will use the data and it forces all endpoints to expose the same fields.

 #### My preferred detail-hiding method

 In my Go code, I prefer distinct structs for externally-facing data.
+When I need to publish data to an external client, I copy data from the internal struct into my external struct.

 Usually, I use anonymous structs that I declare inline so I don't even need another named type:

 ```golang
 // my internal data